How Much Does Copy Editing Cost? (Typical Copy Editing Rates for Books)

 (Here is nonfiction book editor Daniel Tortora’s listing on Reedsy.)

-The Editorial Freelancers’ Association (EFA) website offers another data point for editorial rates for all types of editing services.
+The website of the Editorial Freelancers’ Association (EFA) offers another data point for editorial rates for all types of editing services.

-In 2019, the EFA surveyed its members about projects they invoiced and/or collected payments from during the 2019 calendar year, and here’s what it said about copy editing rates.
-(A page is defined as 250 words, the industry standard for a manuscript page.)
+In 2024, according to an EFA survey of its members about projects they invoiced and/or collected payments from during the previous year, average copy editing rates are as follows:

 Here’s what Editorial Freelancers Association members charge for copy editing: